 Do you accept students from non-Christian families or from families with different religious views than L'Abris?
 No, we do not.
 While we know that we cannot see inside the heart or mind of each parent to verify if they are true believers, we do ask that the primary caregiver of each student at least verbally claim to be a Christian and agree to the religious teachings of L'Abris Academy.
 We recommend that non-Christian families or families with differing religious views find a private school that does agree with their views, enroll their children in the public school or home-school their children.
 It would only create chaos, confusion and rebellion in the heart of a child to enroll him/her in a religious school that teaches views contrary to what the home believes or practices.

 Do you make allowances for differing moral choices?
 First, you need to understand what our choice is based on.
 We affirm the divine inspiration, truthfulness and authority of both Old and New Covenant Scriptures in their entirety as the only written word of God, without error in all that it affirms, and the only infallible rule of faith and practice.
 We also affirm the power of God's word to accomplish His purpose of salvation.
 The message of the Bible is addressed to all men and women of all time, for God's revelation in Christ and in Scripture is unchangeable.
 Therefore, we hold to the moral standards as clearly and explicitly stated in the Holy Scriptures.
 L’Abris unapologetically encourages its students to become disciples of the Lord Jesus Christ.
 Our educational material is rich in Biblical references.
 We celebrate the freedoms that living in the US provides for all people, regardless of their moral choices.
 We exercise our freedom by choosing to focus on those who seek to align their lives with the Scriptures.
-Those who would like to exercise differing moral choices may start their own private, religious school.
+Those who would like to exercise differing moral choices are free to start their own private school.

 Are lunches provided?
 Yes, we have a hot lunch program operated by one of our school moms.
 Please see the lunch tab at the top for information.
 Students may still bring lunches from home.
 We have several microwaves for students to use.
 We also have a refrigerator where students can store lunches when needed.
+A salad bar is also available every day.

 Is there a particular dress code?
 Yes, we have a casual uniform T-shirt with the school logo in two colors - maroon and black.

 What about sports?
 There’s nothing wrong with sports.
 Pastor Pauley was a professional athlete for years.
 Yet according to the Apostle Paul, just because something is permissible doesn't make it necessarily helpful (1 Corinthians 6:12).
 Which is going to be more useful: athletics or a sound education matched with character development?
 What is the likelihood of your child becoming a professional athlete compared to their need of a solid grounding in English, Science and Math?
 One of the things that surprises us is the number of people who seem to think that participation in sports will help their child’s character.
 Really?
 Ask yourself how has that worked for the local high school athletes?
 How has that helped professional athletes?
 The pursuit of sports cannot take precedence over the pursuit of wisdom in the minds of Christians.
 Athletics cannot become so high a value that it is used to justify disobedience to God’s command to bring up our children in the training and instruction of the Lord (Ephesians 6:4).
 We understand your honest desire for your children to have the opportunity to participate in sports.
 Truth be told, they can do so without attending public schools, through extra-curricular programs.
 Many college teams have within their ranks graduates of small, Christian schools.
-While not organized into competitive teams, the students at L'Abris enjoy football, baseball and other sports during recess time.
-We DO stress sportsmanship and fair play even during recreational sports.

 When should we register?
 We highly recommend that parents register their children in May for the following school year.
 A student may enroll at any time during the school year, but because curriculum is custom ordered for each student, your child may have to wait 1-2 weeks to actually begin school after enrollment.